 Focusing on Quality of Life and Hospice Care

-Having a chart or log you start at the beginning of the cancer diagnosis can help you track quality of life.
-Fill this out daily or weekly.
-You can include quality of lifer parameters such as minutes spent taking a walk, being interactive with family members, appetite, accidents in the house, ease of mobility, and more.
+Fill your log out daily or weekly.
+You can include quality of life parameters such as minutes spent taking a walk, being interactive with family members, appetite, accidents in the house, ease of mobility, and more.

 - Oyama MA, Rush JE, O’Sullivan ML, et al. Perceptions and priorities of owners of dogs with heart disease regarding quality versus quantity of life for their pets.
 J Am Vet Med Assoc.
 2008;233(1):104-108. doi:10.2460/javma.233.1.104